-Brian Clancey, Senior Market Analyst and Publisher, STAT Communication – March 2020
+Brian Clancey, Senior Market Analyst and Publisher, STAT Communication – Spring (March) Pulse Beat 2020

 Production problems in many net exporting countries have changed the tone of international pulse markets, with prices for many commodities looking like the recent upward trend in prices will be maintained.
 That could be the case through at least this year’s northern hemisphere harvests.